-- Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - All related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - If applicable, all component units, as well as joint ventures with an equity interest, are included and other joint ventures and related organizations are properly disclosed. - All components of net position, net investment in capital assets, restricted, and unrestricted are properly classified and, if applicable, approved. - Our policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available is appropriately disclosed and net position is properly recognized under the policy. - All revenues within the statement of Revenues, Expenses and Changes in Net Position have been properly classified as operating or non-operating. - All expenses within the statement of Revenues, Expenses and Changes in Net Position have been properly classified as operating or non-operating. - Special items and extraordinary items have been properly classified and reported. - Deposit and investment risks have been properly classified and fully disclosed. - Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - All required supplementary information is measured and presented within the prescribed guidelines. - With regard to investments and other instruments reported at fair value: - The underlying assumptions are reasonable and they appropriately reflect management's intent and ability to carry out its stated courses of action. - The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied. - The disclosures related to fair values are complete, adequate, and in accordance with U.S. GAAP. - There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - With respect to nonattest services provided, we have performed the following: - Made all management decisions and performed all management functions; - Assigned a competent individual to oversee the services; - Evaluated the adequacy of the services performed; - Evaluated and accepted responsibility for the result of the service performed; and - Established and maintained internal controls, including monitoring ongoing activities,
+- All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - All component units, as well as joint ventures with an equity interest, if any, are included and other joint ventures and related organizations are properly disclosed. - All components of net position, net investment in capital assets, restricted, and unrestricted are properly classified and, if applicable, approved. - Our policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available is appropriately disclosed and net position is properly recognized under the policy. - Special items and extraordinary items have been properly classified and reported. - Deposit and investment risks have been properly classified and fully disclosed. - Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - All required supplementary information is measured and presented within the prescribed guidelines. - We have evaluated all of our lease and subscription agreements and have given you our assessment as to whether each agreement is subject to GASB Statement No. 87, Leases and GASB Statement No. 96, Subscription Based Information Technology Arrangements. - With regard to investments and other instruments reported at fair value: - The underlying assumptions are reasonable and they appropriately reflect management's intent and ability to carry out its stated courses of action. - The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied. - The disclosures related to fair values are complete, adequate, and in accordance with U.S. GAAP. - There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - With respect to preparation of the financial statements, we have performed the following: - Made all management decisions and performed all management functions; - Assigned a competent individual to oversee the services; - Evaluated the adequacy of the services performed; - Evaluated and accepted responsibility for the result of the service performed; and - Established and maintained internal controls, including a process to monitor the system of internal controls.